THE AUTHENTICATION PROCESS

 'TUNING' THE VOICE

-Autotune came to the public's awareness in 1998 with the success of Cher's release 'Believe'.
-Auto-tune is generally used for live performances in the industry as it's 'automatic' (hence the 'auto' of auto-tune).
-For studio releases, it's generally used artistically as it's application is unsubtle and abrupt giving auto-tune it's distinctive sound.
-It's calibrated to Standard Pitch by default.
+Auto-tune came to the public's awareness in 1998 with the success of Cher's release 'Believe'.
+Auto-tune is generally used for live performances in the industry as it is 'automatic' (hence the 'auto' of auto-tune).
+For studio releases, it's generally used artistically as it's application is unsubtle and abrupt giving auto-tune a very distinctive sound.
+It is calibrated to Standard Pitch by default.

 Pitch Correction is a different process, as currently it is a post editing tool that is performed manually, not automatically.
 This allows more subtle tuning applications to be applied.
 Pitch Correction is calibrated to Standard Pitch by default.